top of page

 SolarAPP+

 California is working to streamline the solar permitting process with Solar Automated Permit Processing or SolarAPP+.
 This new web-based solar permitting platform was created to streamline and automate the solar plan review and PV permitting process.
-It is currently up and running for single-family rooftop solar systems on existing homes in certain jurisdictions.
+It is currently up and running for single-family rooftop solar systems on existing homes in certain jurisdictions, which can help implement the California Solar Mandate.

 Authorities Having Jurisdiction (AHJs) in California that have fully adopted SolarAPP+ for PV permitting include Benecia, Dublin, Menifee, Modesto, Pleasant Hill, San Luis Obispo, Sacramento County, San Marcos, San Ramon, Simi Valley, Sonoma County, and Stockton.
 In addition, some AHJs are piloting the use of SolarAPP+, including Alameda, El Cajon, Kern County, and Palo Alto.

-Contractors Can Benefit From The California Solar Panel Mandate
+Contractors Can Benefit From The California Solar Mandate

 From San Diego to Los Angeles, Sacramento, and beyond, the California Solar Mandate is boosting demand for solar energy installations.
 Some solar contractors find it difficult to scale up operations while meeting high demand.
 The GreenLancer platform was developed to provide solar permitting services and engineering stamps to streamline the solar design and installation process.